Taliban threatens southern Afghan city, civilians flee

 “Helmand’s capital appears to be under serious military pressure,” a Western official said.
 “We’re hearing reports about civilians fleeing in large numbers.”

-Helmand province is one of the world’s biggest centres of opium cultivation, with a complex mix of warring tribal groups and Taliban insurgents creating a chronic problem for the Western-backed government.
+Helmand province is one of the world’s biggest centers of opium cultivation, with a complex mix of warring tribal groups and Taliban insurgents creating a chronic problem for the Western-backed government.

 Provincial Governor Mirza Khan Rahimi said heavy fighting had been going on for two days in the district of Gereshk to the north of the city.
 The fighting has threatened Highway One, the main transport artery linking the major southern city of Kandahar with Herat.

-“There is fear among the people in Lashkar Gah, there are lots of rumours the city might fall,” he said.
+“There is fear among the people in Lashkar Gah, there are lots of rumors the city might fall,” he said.

 Government officials said Lashkar Gah would not fall but one security source said the town of Baba Ji, to the north of the provincial capital had fallen and the Taliban itself said it was making major advances.